 Particles in the exhaust gases are collected in the petrol particle filter during normal driving.
 In normal driving conditions, passive regeneration takes place, which leads to the particles being oxidised and burned away.
 The filter is emptied in this way.

 If the car is driven at low speed or with repeated cold starts in low outside temperature, active regeneration may be necessary.
 Regeneration of the particulate filter is automatic and normally takes 10-20 minutes.
-Fuel consumption may temporarily increase during regeneration.
+There may be a smell of burning during regeneration.

 When driving short distances at low speeds in a petrol car

-The capacity of the emissions system is affected by how the car is driven.
-Driving varying distances and at different speeds is important in order to achieve performance that is as energy-efficient as possible.
+The capacity of the petrol emission control system is affected by how the car is driven.
+It is important to drive varying distances at different speeds to achieve optimal performance.

 Driving short distances at low speeds (or in cold climates) frequently, where the engine does not reach normal operating temperature, can lead to problems that can eventually cause a malfunction and trigger a warning message.
-If the vehicle is mostly driven in city traffic, it is important to regularly drive at higher speeds to allow the emissions system to regenerate.
+If the vehicle is mostly driven in city traffic, it is important to regularly drive at higher speeds to allow the petrol emission control system to regenerate.

-- The car should be driven on A-roads at speeds in excess of 70 km/h (44 mph) between each refuelling.
+- The car should be driven on A-roads at speeds in excess of 60 km/h (38 mph) for at least 20 minutes between each refuelling.